boomlinde/petshop/README.md

 Mouse control
 -------------

 The selection may be controlled using the mouse.
-Clicking the mouse is equivalent to pressing Return.
 Holding shift, the selection size can be changed by moving the mouse.
+The left, right and middle buttons emulate keyboard presses; Return, y and Backspace respectively.

 Generate an executable
 ----------------------